EBB Commands

 disable the motors, read the power input voltage, then enable the

-alone to give a precice measurement.
+ADC value alone to give a precise measurement.

 Version History: This command was introduced in